 Individual Income Taxes

-Chile (7.3 percent) and the Slovak Republic (9.6 percent) raised the least amount of revenue from individual income taxes.
+The Slovak Republic (9.7 percent) and Chile (9.8 percent) raised the least amount of revenue from individual income taxes.

 Corporate Income Taxes

 The corporate income tax is a direct taxA direct tax is levied on individuals and organizations and cannot be shifted to another payer.
 Often with a direct tax, such as the personal income tax, tax rates increase as the taxpayer’s ability to pay increases, resulting in what’s called a progressive tax. on corporate profits.
 All OECD countries levy a tax on corporate profits.
-However, many countries differ substantially in how they define taxable incomeTaxable income is the amount of income subject to tax, after deductions and exemptions.
+However, countries differ substantially in how they define taxable incomeTaxable income is the amount of income subject to tax, after deductions and exemptions.
 For both individuals and corporations, taxable income differs from—and is less than—gross income. and the rate at which they apply the tax.
 Generally, the corporate income tax raises little revenue compared to other sources.
-Chile relied the most on its corporate income tax, at 21.3 percent of total tax revenue.
-Norway (17.1 percent), Mexico (16.9 percent), and Australia (16.8 percent) also relied heavily on their corporate income tax compared to the OECD average of 8.8 percent.
+Chile relied the most on its corporate income tax, at 21.0 percent of total tax revenue.
+Mexico (20.1 percent) and Australia (15.3 percent) also relied heavily on their corporate income tax compared to the OECD average of 8.9 percent.
 (Table 1, below.)

-Estonia relied the least on property taxes, raising only 0.9 percent of total revenue.
-The Czech Republic (1.3 percent), the Slovak Republic (1.4 percent), and Austria (1.4 percent) also relied very little on property taxes.
+Estonia relied the least on property taxes, raising only 0.8 percent of total revenue.
+The Slovak Republic (1.3 percent), Austria (1.3 percent), and the Czech Republic (1.4 percent) also relied very little on property taxes.